 2.1.3.
-Use of Claims-Made Benefits: The Claims-Made Benefits shall be used to pay for (i) reasonable Notice and Settlement Administration Costs incurred in the administration of both Claims-Made Benefits and Common Fund, including all taxes owed by the Claims-Made Benefits and Common Fund; (ii) any attorneys' fees, costs, and expenses, as approved by the Court; and (iii) any Claims-Made Benefits to Claims-Made Settlement Class Members, pursuant to the terms and conditions of this Agreement.
+Use of Claims-Made Benefits: The Claims-Made Benefits shall be used to pay for (i) 62.65% of Notice and Settlement Administration Costs incurred in the administration of both Claims-Made Benefits and Common Fund, including all taxes owed by the Claims-Made Benefits and Common Fund; (ii) attorneys' fees not to exceed 1/3 of the Non-SSN Settlement Fund, and 62.65% of the reasonable costs and expenses incurred by Class Counsel, as approved by the Court; and (iii) any Claims-Made Benefits to Claims-Made Settlement Class Members, pursuant to the terms and conditions of this Agreement.
 In no event shall the total costs of Claims-Made Benefits exceed \$1,175,000.